-|Within the last several years, Maryknoll departments such as procurement, physical plant and custodial services have embraced the stewardship initiative and have implemented operational changes to reduce the society’s ecological footprint on what originally was known as Sunset Hill.
+|Within the last several years, the Procurement, Facilities Management and Custodial Services departments within Maryknoll have embraced the stewardship initiative and implemented operational changes to reduce the Society’s ecological footprint on the property originally known as Sunset Hill.
 The property and the Maryknoll Society received its modern-day name from co-founder Father Thomas Frederick Price’s dedication to the Virgin Mary and the topography of the land.

-|Besides the “gone with the wind” conversion that delivers higher initial costs than conventional fuel-powered electricity, Maryknoll has found additional opportunities to improve energy efficiency in all its buildings that were constructed prior to 1970.
+|Besides the “gone with the wind” conversion that delivers higher initial costs than conventional fuel-powered electricity, Maryknoll has found additional opportunities to improve energy efficiency in many of its buildings, specifically those constructed prior to 1970.

-Cleaning chores from laundry room to the print shop also have been placed on Maryknoll’s environmental improvement list.
+|Cleaning chores have also been placed on Maryknoll’s environmental improvement list.

-|For years, supporters of Maryknoll and its work in mission have witnessed the green initiative first hand and, literally, in their hands, with the bi-monthly delivery of Marykoll magazine and the Spanish-language Revista Maryknoll.
-During 1995, Maryknoll’s magazines were first printed on paper stock with recycled content and with recyclable soy based inks by the organization’s certified print shop, Times Printing of Random Lake, Wisconsin.
+|For years, supporters of Maryknoll and its work in mission have witnessed the green initiative first hand and, literally, in their hands, with the bi-monthly delivery of Marykoll magazine and the Spanish-language magazine, Misioneros.
+Maryknoll began printing its magazines on paper stock with recycled content and with recyclable soy based inks in 1995.

 Paper stock for each issue is procured from land certified by the Forest Stewardship Council, which is part of the Rainforest Alliance.
 The process prevents destruction of valuable forests by encouraging reseeding and replanting.

-In the print shop at Maryknoll, which creates smaller documents, prayer cards and fundraising mailers, the amount of caustic chemicals for cleaning the presses has been reduced for some of the equipment and totally abandoned for other machines.
+In the Print Shop at Maryknoll, which creates smaller documents, prayer cards and fundraising mailers, the amount of caustic chemicals for cleaning the presses has been reduced for some of the equipment and totally abandoned for other machines.
 Recycled paper, soy and vegetable-based inks, and fewer toxic chemicals to clean machines now are found in the shop’s inventory.